Know what you’re looking for:

 - Even if you see the sign, information will be minimal and you’ll be forced to call.

-- icon-warning If the photos are magnificent, show a gleaming apartment…almost looking like they did back home in the USA or the west – it’s most likely it’s a scam.
+- If the photos are magnificent, show a gleaming apartment…almost looking like they did back home in the USA or the west – it’s most likely it’s a scam.
 If it seems too good to be true – looks wonderful, great price and much better than anything else you’ve seen, sadly, it’s most likely a scam.
 (Craiglist is famous for this with the apartment rental ads in Rome and other big cities)

 - Point is: Just be careful and allocate a lot of time to find an apartment if you care where you live and have a budget.